OpenPhilology/nidaba/docs/user-guide/index.rst

 .. code-block:: console

-	$ celery -A nidaba.tasks worker
+	$ celery -A nidaba worker

 For further worker server options have a look at `celery`_.